pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class tree [COMMAND-OPTIONS] CLASSNAME

-      Show the subclass or superclass inheritance tree of a class.
+      Show the subclass or superclass hierarchy for a class.

       List the subclass or superclass hierarchy of a CIM class (CLASSNAME argument) or CIM namespace (--namespace option):